plexus/chestnut/README.md

 * **Q:** The Figwheel output is cluttering up my REPL, can I get rid of it?<br>
   **A:** Not as such, but instead of calling `(run)`, you can call `(run-web-server)`
          and `(run-auto-reload)` in separate repls.
+* **Q:** I gave my project a very generic name like `cljs` or `clojure` and now it's not working. <br>
+  **A:** This is due to namespace clashes.
+Try picking
+         a more unique name.
+In particular avoid namespace prefixes used by Clojure, Clojurescript, or existing libraries.

 ## Changelog